trufflesuite/webinar-episode-01/steps.md

   - [x] a way to define the behavior of `SimpleStorage`
   - [x] a way to validate its behavior is correct

-# Behavior: Our business logic.
+# Behavior: Our business logic

 The SimpleStorage contract should have:
   - [ ] a state, `storedData`.
 This is the location to store an integer value